liuhh02/python-telegram-bot-heroku/README.md

 > git init
 > git add .
 > git commit -m "first commit"

+> heroku git:remote -a YourAppName

 > git push heroku master

+(Make sure to replace YourAppName with the name of your Heroku webapp)

 You should then see the following messages: